 The block chain is a public ledger maintained by a public network that records bitcoin transactions.
 All transactions are broadcast to this network using common software utilized by its users.
 The important thing to understand about the block chain is that all transactions are independently verified by a distributed database.
 Because the block chain is public, all transaction are public.
 This means anyone can research a bitcoin wallet ID to track their transactions, including whom they transact with.

-IPCybercrime regularly conducts purchases and investigates perpetrators using bitcoin, the Dark Web, and the block chain and consider ourselves experts among our peers.
-Contact us if you would like to know more how IPCybercrime can assist your company in legal or investigative matters that involve bitcoin.
+IPCybercrime regularly conducts purchases and investigates perpetrators using BTC, the Dark Web, and the block chain and consider ourselves experts among our peers.
+Contact us if you would like to know more how IPCybercrime can assist your company in legal or investigative matters that involve BTC.